Wiley Nickel

-George Wilmarth "Wiley" Nickel III (born November 23, 1975) is an American attorney and Democratic politician serving as the U.S. representative for North Carolina's 13th congressional district since 2023.
+George Wilmarth "Wiley" Nickel III (born November 23, 1975) is an American attorney and Democratic politician who served as the U.S. representative for North Carolina's 13th congressional district from 2023 to 2025.

 Nickel served as a member of the North Carolina Senate from the 16th district from 2019 to 2023.
 He was elected to the House of Representatives in 2022.
+On December 16, 2023, Nickel decided not to seek re-election after his seat was redrawn to heavily favor the Republican Party.

+On April 9, 2025, Nickel launched his campaign for the United States Senate in the 2026 election, but withdrew on July 29 after former Governor Roy Cooper declared his candidacy.
+On September 16, 2025, Nickel announced his candidacy for District Attorney of Wake County.

 Early life and education

-Nickel was born and raised in the San Joaquin Valley.
+Nickel was born in Fresno, California, on November 23, 1975.
+He is the great-great-great-grandson of Henry Miller, who was one of the largest landowners in the 19th century and established a farming empire in the Central Valley of California.
 After graduating from Francis W. Parker School in Chicago, he earned a Bachelor of Arts degree in political science and government from Tulane University and a Juris Doctor from Pepperdine University School of Law.

 Career

 Politics

 Nickel worked for Vice President Al Gore from 1996 to 2001 as a member of his national advance staff.
 He is also a member of Gore's Climate Reality Leadership Corps.

 Nickel later worked on Barack Obama's 2008 presidential campaign and served on the White House national advance staff from 2008 until 2012.
 He is a member of the Obama Alumni Association and was part of Obama's first wave of political endorsements in 2018.
 Obama endorsed six candidates in North Carolina, including Nickel, in August 2018.